-The Judicial Council has approved the annual funding allocation for the Substance Abuse Focus Grant Program since FY 1998-1999.
-In November 2005, at the recommendation of the Collaborative Justice Courts Advisory Committee, the Judicial Council approved the Caseload-Based Funding-Level Formula for distributing the funds, as shown on the grant calculation worksheet in Attachment B. In July 2014, following the Judicial Council approved Caseload-Based Funding-Level Formula, grant funds from the Court Improvement Program of the U.S. Department of Health and Human Services, Administration for Children and Families, were distributed as an augmentation to the grants of the Substance Abuse Focus Grant Program.
+The Judicial Council has approved the annual funding allocation for the Substance Abuse Focus Grant Program since FY 1998-99.
+In November 2005, at the recommendation of the Collaborative Justice Courts Advisory Committee, the council approved the Caseload-Based Funding-Level Formula for distributing the funds, as shown on the grant calculation worksheet in Attachment B. In July 2014, following the formula, grant funds from the Court Improvement Program of the U.S. Department of Health and Human Services, Administration for Children and Families, were distributed as an augmentation to the grants of the Substance Abuse Focus Grant Program.